 Pin for later! 🙂

-Sure, it sounds like a white privileged, COVID- free thing to say ‘Ohh, I cannot fly to Noosa (hot spot on Australia’s East Coast) this year, I don’t know how to cope!’
+Sure, it sounds like a very privileged, COVID- free thing to say ‘Ohh, I cannot fly to Noosa (hot spot on Australia’s East Coast) this year, I don’t know how i’ll cope!’

 But to many, having travel plans after putting in the hard yards to save and organise, are what keeps us motivated at times, through the daily grind.